AndreasAvgou/Simulation-and-Modeling/README.md

 # 🖥️ Simulation & Modeling

-This project provides a complete set of Python simulations inspired by Simulation & Modeling course material.
+This project provides a complete set of Python Simulations & Modeling.
 It includes models of malware spreading, immunity dynamics, information transmission, earthquake (sandpile) systems, and M/M/1 queueing behavior.